The annual DT Symposium is an opportunity to present end-of-year work to outside artists, scholars, and peers.

-The MFA in Design and Technology is part of the School of Art, Media, and Technology (AMT), which is also home to the Communication Design, Fine Arts, Photography, and Illustration programs in New York and the cross-disciplinary Art, Media, and Technology program in Paris.
+School of Art, Media, and Technology (AMT), which is also home to the Communication Design, Data Visualization, Fine Arts, Illustration, and Photography programs in New York and the cross-disciplinary Art, Media, and Technology program in Paris.
 As communication technologies evolve and become increasingly sophisticated, the disciplines in AMT continue to mesh, enabling the school to flexibly address social problems and needs through art and design.

 Students in AMT programs take part in Collaboration Studios, in which they often work with outside nonprofits and industry partners.
 They may also team up with students from other programs who have a range of skills and interests, including students from other areas of Parsons and

 New York and Paris make them ideal resources for those involved in emerging fields that unite communication with mobile, interactive digital platforms.
 A pioneer in new media, Parsons has developed a rich network among the industry’s vanguard, from which the school draws its faculty and external partners.
 Connections to industry leaders like

 Parsons’ relationships with corporate, governmental, educational, and nonprofit organizations help create a technically current and socially relevant working environment for students.
 Industry and institutional partners include AIGA, Apple, Atari, Cooper-Hewitt/Smithsonian, Creative Time, Curious Pictures, Estée Lauder, Eyebeam, Fossil, gameLab, Human Rights Watch, Microsoft, MTV, NASA, the New Museum, the Open Society Institute, R/GA, Samsung, Siemens, SensAble Technologies, UNESCO, UNICEF, Vespa, and the Whitney Museum of Art.

 Research institutes help Parsons maintain its leading position in the field and provide important learning opportunities.